cardano-scaling/CIPs/CIP-0164/README.md

 Propagation**: Uses the TxSubmission mini-protocol exactly as implemented in Praos.
 Transactions flow from downstream to upstream nodes through diffusion, where they are validated against the current ledger state before being added to local mempools.
-The protocol maintains the same FIFO ordering and duplicate detection mechanisms.
+The protocol maintains the same FIFO ordering and duplicate-detection mechanisms.

 <a id="mempool-design" href="#mempool-design"></a>**Mempool Design**: The
 mempool follows the same design as current Praos deployment with increased capacity to support both RB and EB production.
-A node's mempool capacity must accommodates expanded transaction volume:
+A node's mempool capacity must accommodate expanded transaction volume:

 <div align="center">